-The priorities of the Christian life, according to Dr. Martyn Lloyd Jones, are the Gospel and prayer!
-The Doctor continues his series on the book of Acts and here, he specifically looks at the apostles’ emphasis on prayer.
-“Even Orthodoxy is not enough.” says Lloyd-Jones, “It needs prayer” The early church knew that they ought to pray and preach the Word of God because the primary task of the church is to preach the good news of Jesus Christ.
+The priorities of the Christian life, according to Dr. Martyn Lloyd Jones, are the gospel and prayer.
+In this sermon on Acts 6:1–4 titled “Why the Apostles Prayed,” Dr. Lloyd-Jones continues his series on the book of Acts and specifically looks at the apostles’ emphasis on prayer.
+“Even Orthodoxy is not enough; it needs prayer,” says Dr. Lloyd-Jones.
+The early church knew that they ought to pray and preach the word of God because the primary task of the church is to preach the good news of Jesus Christ.
 But how?
 How should they faithfully fulfill this purpose?
-The Doctor compares this dilemma with the modern church and strictly warns against churches relying on the method of men rather than on the method of God.
-While the method of men will try to improve their own abilities and comfort in communication and programs, the method of God ultimately seeks after God’s power, wisdom and Spirit to work in the hearts of men.
+Dr. Lloyd-Jones compares this dilemma with the modern church and strictly warns against churches relying on human methods rather than on the method of God.
+While the method of humanity will try to improve their own abilities and comfort in communication and programs, the method of God ultimately seeks after God’s power, wisdom and Spirit to work in hearts.
 By praying, the apostles sought power and strength from God’s Spirit to change the people’s hearts.
-In this sermon, Dr. Martyn Lloyd Jones urges and pleads the Christians to show dependence on God through prayer.
+In this sermon, Dr. Martyn Lloyd Jones urges and pleads with Christians to show dependence on God through prayer.

 Additional Scripture Translations